lab1092/blender-manual_ja/manual/materials/properties/shading.rst

 Emit
    Amount of light to emit
 Ambient
    Amount of global ambient color the material receives.
-Each material  has an :guilabel:`Ambient` slider that lets you choose how much ambient light that object receives.
+Each material  has an *Ambient* slider that lets you choose how much ambient light that object receives.
 Set to 1.0 by default.

    You should set this slider depending on the amount of ambient light you think the object will receive.
 Something deep in the cave will not get any ambient light, whereas something close to the entrance will get more.
 Note that you can animate this effect, to change it as the object comes out of the shadows and into the light.

-Settings for :guilabel:`Ambient Occlusion` and :guilabel:`Environment Lighting` can be found in the :guilabel:`World` menu, with parameters affecting both these lighting components found in the :guilabel:`World` :guilabel:`Gather` menu.
+Settings for *Ambient Occlusion* and *Environment Lighting* can be found in the *World* menu, with parameters affecting both these lighting components found in the *World* *Gather* menu.

 Translucency
    Amount of diffuse shading on the back side